Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 > "Svelte is a radical new approach to building user interfaces.
 Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.
 Instead of using techniques like virtual DOM diffing, Svelte writes code that surgically updates the DOM when the state of your app changes.”

-Basically, running Svelte at build-time compiles your code into _lightweight and super simple javascript code_, thus the user gets a fast experience.
+Basically, running Svelte at build-time compiles your code into ***lightweight, super simple and efficient javascript code chunks***, thus the user gets a fast experience.
 The heavy lifting is done at compile time instead of on-demand in browser time.

 Svelte would be great for just the website, but for the Web App we needed to go one step further with [Sveltekit](https://kit.svelte.dev/).

-> “SvelteKit is a framework for rapidly developing robust, performant web applications using Svelte.”
-“Svelte renders UI components.
+> “SvelteKit is a framework for rapidly developing robust, performant web applications using Svelte...Svelte renders UI components.
 You can compose these components and render an entire page with just Svelte, but you need more than just Svelte to write an entire app.
 SvelteKit provides basic functionality like a router — which updates the UI when a link is clicked — and server-side rendering (SSR).”

-So Sveltekit is the tooling and framework that lets you build a web app using Svelte (and other stuff), including the server-client side fetch and push interactions, shared memory, and full stack capabilities.
+So Sveltekit is the tooling and framework that lets you build a Web App using Svelte (and other stuff), including the server-client side fetch and push interactions, shared memory, and full stack capabilities.

 Sveltekit is a hot new language that is being adopted for good reason, but it is still very new, has poor documentation at times, and has early growing pains.